areed1192/td-ameritrade-python-api/README.md

 Requests for saved orders, regular orders, watchlists, and option chains can be a challenging process that has multiple opportunities to make mistakes.
 This library has built-in objects that will allow you to quickly build your request and then validate certain portions of your request when possible.

+## Requirements

+- You must have a TD Ameritrade Account.
+- You must have a TD Ameritrade Developer Account.
+Please go to following [folder](https://github.com/areed1192/td-ameritrade-python-api/tree/master/samples/resources/td-developer-account) for instructions on how to create a Developer account.

 ## Documentation and Resources

 ### Official API Documentation